sigdat-org/sigdat/_pages/organization.md

 toc_icon: "cog"
 ---

 SIGDAT is run by consensus vote of its organizing committee, consisting of the original SIGDAT organizers and subsequent SIGDAT conference chairs and co-chairs.
 SIGDAT has established a Conference Board to help organize the selection of the locations of upcoming EMNLP conferences.

 ## Officers in 2024

 - **President**: Isabelle Augenstein, University of Copenhagen, Denmark<br/>
 - **Vice President**: Alice Oh, KAIST, Republic of Korea<br/>
-- **Vice President-Elect**: <br/>
+- **Vice President-Elect**: TBD <br/>
 - **Secretary-Treasurer**: Chin-Yew Lin, Microsoft Corporation, China

 [Previous Officers](/officers)